Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 We start with 65,758,934 Ethereum transactions sent to \numberofcontracts MEV bot contracts from January 2021 to May 2025, from which we aim to identify attack transactions.
 We note that our goal is not to conduct a comprehensive measurement study (in particular, we do not aim to be exhaustive).
 Thus, we employ a relatively simple method supplemented by manual verification.

 First, based on how MEV bots work, we observe that external calls from a strange smart contract that an MEV bot had no prior interaction with are likely attacks.
-Thus, we narrow down to transactions involving strange callers, followed by ERC-20 asset transfer from the bot's account (or approval to transfer), a necessary action to steal assets.
+Thus, we narrow down to transactions involving strange callers, followed by an ERC-20 asset transfer from the bot's account (or approval to transfer), a necessary action to steal assets.
 These two rules result in 164,404 attack candidates, which are still too numerous to be manually verified.
 We further narrow down by looking for a specific malicious pattern: callbacks from an unintended caller.
 E.g., \texttt{uniswapV3SwapCallback} is intended to be called by Uniswap, and calls by others are likely an attack attempt.
 Finally, this brings the number down to 104.

-We manually verify all of them by checking whether the assets were transferred to the attacker's accounts, following a strict rule to determine if an account belongs to the adversary: we consider an account to belong to adversary if it has no prior interaction with the victim contracts, and almost all of its transactions are related to the attack, and created malicious contracts explicitly for the attack.
+We verify all of them by checking whether the assets were transferred to the attacker's accounts, following a strict rule to determine if an account belongs to the adversary: we consider an account to belong to the adversary if it has no prior interaction with the victim contracts, and almost all of its transactions are related to the attack, and created malicious contracts explicitly for the attack.
 All results have been cross-validated by multiple authors to ensure accuracy.

-We confirmed that all of the 104 detected transactions were adversarial, involving 51 malicious contracts and 37 victim MEV bot contracts.
+We confirmed that all 104 detected transactions were adversarial, involving 50 malicious contracts and 36 victim MEV bot contracts.
+All attacks involve the attacker bypassing \texttt{tx.origin} checks, supporting the assumption made in~\autoref{sec:vulnerability-detection} that origin-based access control can be bypassed under realistic attack conditions in MEV supply chains.
+Moreover, all vulnerable contracts exploited by attackers are closed-source, and 14 of them are obfuscated; identifying vulnerabilities in these obfuscated contracts requires our deobfuscation step and would likely be missed prior to exploitation.

 Our method is tailored to specified patterns and thus has no false positives, but may miss certain attacks.
 Without ground truth, one cannot evaluate false negatives.
-Our dataset, nonetheless, is the largest real-world dataset of phishing-based exploits against asset management vulnerabilities to the best of our knowledge.
+To the best of our knowledge, this is one of the largest real-world datasets of validated phishing-based exploits targeting asset management vulnerabilities in MEV bots.

-\parhead{\name's ability to re-discover attacks} We apply \name to victim contracts and find that it successfully identifies 28 as vulnerable.
+\parhead{\name's ability to re-discover attacks} We apply \name to victim contracts and find that it successfully identifies 27 as vulnerable.
 If the searchers had used \name, most of the attacks could have been prevented.
+In contrast, Mythril, ETHBMC, and JACKAL do not flag these victim contracts as vulnerable.